mrgoonie/todo-mcp/README.md

 1. **Database locked error**: Ensure only one instance of the server is running
 2. **Permission denied**: Check file permissions for the database path
-3. **Webhook not working**: Verify the Discord webhook URL is correct and accessible
+3. **Webhook not working**: Verify the webhook URL is correct and accessible

 ### Debug Mode
 Set `NODE_ENV=development` to enable additional logging.